 Committee members shall be chosen by the student in consultation with his or her academic advisor, and the student shall forward the nominations to the dean of the Graduate School for approval.
 The Graduate Committee Appointment Form is to be used to designate the committee, and to document approval by the student, advisor, program/department chairperson, and graduate dean.

 Ideally during the second year of the doctoral program, prior to the start of the dissertation research, and at least one (1) semester before the dissertation defense, the student will complete the Candidacy Examination.
 The Candidacy Examination will consist of at least (1) a written research proposal, describing the proposed dissertation research, and (2) an oral examination that can cover any relevant topics and the dissertation research plans.
-Doctoral programs are free to include additional components of the Candidacy Examination, provided those components are described in their program materials and that all candidates are required to experience all components.
+Doctoral programs are free to include additional components in the Candidacy Examination, provided those components are described in their program materials and that all candidates are required to experience all components.

-- The examining committee, is typically the same as the student’s dissertation committee.
-Any exceptions must be justified, proposed to, and approved by the graduate dean (for example, to substitute for a dissertation committee member on sabbatical during the term of the Candidacy Examination).
+- The examining committee is typically the same as the student's dissertation committee.
+Any exceptions must be justified, proposed to, and approved by the Graduate Dean (for example, to substitute for a dissertation committee member on sabbatical during the term of the Candidacy Examination).

 - The Candidacy Examination must be announced to Program Faculty, who may attend the examination and ask questions on recognition by the chair.